 Jules: “You read the Bible, Brett?”

 Jules: “Well, there’s this passage I’ve got memorized that sort of fits this occasion.
 Ezekiel 25:17.
 The path of the righteous man is beset on all sides by the iniquities of the selfish and the tyranny of the evil men.
 Blessed is he who, in the name of charity and goodwill, shepherds the weak through the valley of darkness, for he is truly his brother’s keeper, and the finder of lost children.
-And I will strike down upon thee with great vengeance and furious anger those who attempt to poison and destroy my brothers.
+And I will strike down upon thee with great vengeance and furious anger those who attempt to poison and destroy my brothers”.

 Sometimes a day in the life of a pricing manager can feel like you’re starring in a Quentin Tarantino film.
 Tarantino’s films are characterized by nonlinear storylines, satirical subject matter, and an exploration of violence.

-Yep, that sounds like a week in pricing and we haven’t even left the office to go visit a customer yet.
+Yep, that sounds like a week in pricing…and we haven’t even left the office to go visit a customer yet.

 When you eventually do get to meet with the customer, have you ever felt like there’s a gun to your head and you need to offer a lower price?
-Sometimes the gun is in our mind and it is our imagined threats that are almost always worse the reality.
+Sometimes the gun is in our mind and it is our imagined threats that are almost always worse than reality.
 Maybe be it was just a banana all along and maybe they were just pleased to see us.

-There are many pricing myths or fictions that we all live under, until one day we have an epiphany or just decide to make a change to see what happens and rationalise the decision with extensive data analysis post the fact.
+There are many pricing myths or fictions that we all live under, until one day we have an epiphany or just decide to make a change to see what happens–and we rationalise the decision with extensive data analysis post the fact.
 In this article, we will cover a number of “price fictions” that Pricing Insight has come across over the years.

-The #1 price fiction sequence of thoughts I hear from clients and propsects is that their business is more complicated than most businesses, they are different to most businesses and they have become commoditised.
+The #1 price fiction sequence of thoughts we hear from clients and prospects is that their business is more complicated than most businesses, they are different than most businesses, and they have become commoditised.
 Yes, these things are all true….if that is what you believe.
 Welcome to Price Fiction.

 Price Fiction #1: We are a commodity and the market sets the price.

 So the next time you hear the phrase “we have become commoditised,” ask this question: “Are we traded on an exchange?”
 If the answer is no, then you are not a commodity and you do have some power to determine the prices you set in the market place.